RedisBloom/RedisBloom/README.md

 <img src="docs/docs/images/logo.svg" alt="logo" width="300"/>

 > [!NOTE]
-> Starting with Redis 8, all RedisBloom data structures are an integral part of Redis.
-There is no need to install this module separately.
+> Starting with Redis 8, all RedisBloom data structures are integral to Redis.
+You don't need to install this module separately.
 >
 > Therefore, we no longer release standalone versions of RedisBloom.
 >